History of The Organization

 The Center on Violence and Recovery at New York University was awarded a grant in 2004 by the National Science Foundation to study the Circles of Peace program in comparison to the local Batterers Intervention Programs.
 The study has been completed.
 Please call our office for more information.

 Blanca Acosta serves as the Executive Director at Circles.
 She has been working in the Social work field since 1999, serving as a Health Promoter in various programs providing education, training and advocacy for low income families.
-She also has over 6 years of experience as a facilitator for non-violence programs.
-Her main interest is preventing domestic violence in order to strengthen individuals, families and the community.
-Along with serving as a Circle Keeper, Blanca works for Child Parent Centers: Head Start as a Health and Nutrition Specialist for the past 7 years.
-She was born in Mexico and has lived in Arizona for 23 years.
+She also has over 12 years of experience as a facilitator for non-violence and Substance Abuse Outpatient Treatment Programs.
+Her main interest is preventing domestic violence and substance abuse in order to strengthen individuals, families and the community.
+She was born in Mexico and has lived in Arizona for 28 years.

 Sonia Sanchez is the Prevention Coordinator for the Underage Drinking and Substance Program for youth, founder of the (ADDYCT) Anti Alochol Drug Youth Coalition Team youth group, and coordinator for the Santa Cruz County Drug Free Community Coalition.
 She is also a Co-facilitator for the (CCRT) Santa Cruz Community Response Team for domestic violence, active board member of the Woman’s Club, and in charge of the Reading is Fundamental program for Santa Cruz County schools, member of the The Lions Club, Zonta Club and Rio Rico Rotary.
 Her main interest is preventing youth from drinking and substance abuse in our community.
 Sonia was born and raised in Nogales, Arizona, married with three children.